siteorigin/docs/widgets-bundle/form-building/image-sizes-field.md

 ```

 The above PHP will:
-1. check to ensure an image is set.
+1. Check to ensure an image is set.
-2. check if an image size is set
+2. Check if an image size is set.
-  - If no size is set, default to full
+  - If no size is set, default to full.
-  - If size is set, use image_size
+  - If size is set, use `image_size`.
-3. Fetch the image
+3. Fetch the image.
-4. Ensure image exists
+4. Ensure image exists.
-5. Render Image as a full width div with 250px height with the image set as the background
+5. Render Image as a full width div with 250px height with the image set as the background.